TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 The `id` property lets us identify the supporter without referring to any personal information.
 The `email` lets us contact them.
 The `secret` is their way of editing their hero.
 We'll get to that later!

 Getting and setting the supporters blob works similarly to the heroes blob.
-The only difference is that it needs the password in both cases now.
+The only difference is that it needs the password in both cases.

 ```js
 const supporters = await val("todepond.getSupporters", password)

 await val("todepond.setSupporters", newSupporters, oldSupporters, password)
 ```